psygreg/linux-troubleshooting/README.md

-# linux-troubleshooting
+# Linux Troubleshooting
 A compendium of information regarding common issues on Linux OS'es and how to fix them.
+Feel free to contribute by forking and sending a pull request after adding your entries in the fitting category files.

+# Categories
+### Games: *games.md*
+### Nvidia: *nvidia.md*